TheRealAllenZ/2_Project2_prediction_models/readme.md

 4. Gradient Boosting
 5. Stochastic Gradient Descent
 6. Shallow NN & Deep NN (2 layers)
+7. RecurrectLSTM

 Conclusion:

 The 2-layer Neural network outperformed all the supervised learning Models.
 The worst was the kNN, which returned terrible results.
+Nadam optimizer seems to be the best balanced between loss and over-fitting.
+Hot encoding significantly improved the 'accuracy' of the model but turned it into a multi-class target classification.

 ## Note